1dv022/syllabus/gettingstarted.md

 * Modules and namespaces
 * Regular expressions

-Pay extra attention to javascript-specific details such as:
+Pay extra attention to "javascript-specific" details such as:
 * Prototype based object oriented languages
 * First class functions
 * Closures

 ### Git/GitHub
 Git and github is mandatory for this course.
 All of the code you write should at all times be version controlled using git.
-Code that will be used for examination is mandantory to push to private github repros provided.
+Code that will be used for examination is mandantory to push to private github repros provided and we recommend doing so with other code as well.
 During the course you will have four repositories to your disposal.
 Three for exams and one for your own experiments.
-Those repros are provided through the [1dv022 organization on github](http://github.com/1dv022).
+Those repros are provided through the [1dv022 organization on github](http://github.com/1dv022) and will be created after you are registred on the course.

 What you should know:
 * Creating a new repository using git and placing it on github